genelet/godbi/README.md

 }
 ```

-Assume there are two tables, one for family and the other for children, corresponding to two models `ta` and `tb` respectively.
+Here is a use case.
+There are two tables, one for family and the other for children, corresponding to models `ta` and `tb` respectively.

-When we *GET* the family name, we'd like to show all children under the family name as well.
-Technically, it means that running `Topics` on `ta` will trigger `Topics` on `tb`, constrained by the association of family's ID in both the tables.
-The same is true for `Edit` and `Insert`.
-So for the family model, its `Nextpages` will look like
+We *query* the family name in `ta`, and want to show all children under the family names.
+Technically, it means we need to run
+a `Topics` action of `tb` on each row in the family data, constrained by the association of family's ID in both the tables.
+So `Nextpages`
+of `ta` will look like:

 <details>
     <summary>Click to show the JSON string</summary>